neverRare/butter/README.md

 - High-level: The language should be easily understandable and lacks visible low-level concepts.
 - Efficient: Compiled programs should be fast and memory-efficient as much as possible.

 For now, Butter is designed to be as simple as possible while being quite useful.
-Some features such as modules, traits, concurrency, parallelism and good compiler messages are not a priority for now.
+Some features such as modules, traits, concurrency/parallelism, comprehensive standard library, and good compiler messages are not a priority for now.

 Here are the prioritized features in no particular order: